bartekdylewski/adventofcode/README.md

 **Day 9** The problem seemed to be easy, today I learned something about printing lists easier with ```print(''.join(list))```.
 Part 2 i got the example but the input didnt work for me.
 The principle seemed to be easier than it was.<br>

+**Day 10** It seemed as an easy problem.
+I found bases (zeros) and then I looked up that a ```Depth First Search``` algorithm can solve it.
+The rest was implementing it.
+Distinct paths were very hard, but seemed managable.

 **_score: 12/12 stars <br>
 class position: #10/37_**